 No experience is necessary as all the projects are suitable for first time volunteers.
 We only ask you to fill in our welfare form on your first day of attending so we have your emergency contacts.

-Projects are run by experienced leaders who as well as explaining how to safely use any hand tools required, will also teach you any necessary skills.
-You work at your own pace so don’t worry if you’re not super fit.
+Projects are run by experienced leaders who will teach you any necessary skills and how to handle tools safely.
+You work at your own pace so all abilities are welcome.

 The minimum age for volunteering is 16.
 If you are under 18 you must come with someone who knows you and is over 18.